gilzamir/maze_world/README.md

 Introduction
 --

 The Maze World is an environment to artificial intelligence and virtual reality experiments.
-The purpose of using this environment in virtual reality is to evaluate the behavior of virtual characters (or virtual humans) based on behavioral models.
-Objective in relation to games, is to evaluate NPCs based on neural networks and other approaches to Artificial Intelligence (Deep Q-Learning, SARSA, A3C, etc.).
+The purpose of using this environment in virtual reality is to evaluate  virtual characters (or virtual humans) behaviors based on behavioral models.

 Dependencies
 --